foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000046_maya_safe_earning_guide_young_women.md

 3. **Install using Tails Installer** (built into the download, no BalenaEtcher needed)
 4. **Configure persistent storage** for SSH keys, development tools, and project files
 5. **Access secure terminal + full development environment** on any library computer
-6. **Maintain complete privacy** - all activity protected through Tor network
+6. **Maintain complete privacy** - all activity encrypted and protected

 ## Complete TailsOS Development Environment Setup 🔐⚡